 Past exhibits have included Native American artwork and pottery.
 This is a can’t miss, and, with a free Sky Train available to shuttle you from downtown Phoenix to the airport, there’s no reason to miss these beautiful exhibits.

 For more information, hours, and exhibits, please click here.

 FREE for guests under 18 with valid ID

 FREE for Healthcare workers and first responders (with valid hospital or equivalent ID)

 FREE admission the second Saturday of every month with timed entry.

 Pay-What-You-Wish on Thursdays of every month

-- Open hours vary but click here for more information.
+- Open hours vary but click here for more information and to reserve tickets.

 FREE Admission during First Fridays, from 4 to 8 p.m. except in March.

 FREE daily for American Indians with Tribal ID or CIB